 Appraisers should not try to buy your item, because it would be a violation of these ethical standards.
 Most professional independent appraisers also belong to one or more of the following organizations: the International Society of Appraisers, the American Society of Appraisers or the Appraisers Association of America.

 It is also quite common for appraisers to specialize in certain categories of items, e.g. stamps, jewelry, antiques, paintings, Asian art, etc. You should be able to readily find this information on an appraiser’s website.
 Searching, not only to find an appraiser in your area, but one that is also a match in terms of your item’s category is time well spent, usually resulting in the most accurate appraisal for your art or antiques.

-You need to understand that items might be appraised differently according to what purpose you need.
-Insurance value is the retail value - what would it cost today to buy a similar item.
-If you want to sell the item - you will get the “fair-market value” - what someone would pay you for the item.
-It is also “fair-market value” that is used for estate tax.
+Items may be appraised differently, according to the intended purpose of the appraisal.
+For example, insurance value is the retail value, or what would it cost today to buy a similar item.
+However, if you want to sell the item, you would need the fair market value, or what someone would pay you for the item.

 What are the different types of appraisals?
 Appraisers may offer a variety of art and antique appraisal services, including, but not limited to:

 To calculate this value, recent auction records for comparable items from all over the country are taken into consideration.

 After a person passes away, all of their belongings become part of an “estate.”
 This estate becomes an inheritance, which can be kept, donated or sold by the heirs of the deceased.
 An estate sale is an auction containing items from a single person’s estate.
 An appraiser can assess the fair market value for each item to help family members decide what to sell and what to keep.

 In the event of a dispute between heirs, a probate court may order that the items be appraised so that the cash value can be distributed according to the terms of the will of the deceased.